Library and Learning Facilities

-The main facility (nearly 65,000 square feet) is located in the middle of the South Campus, while a small branch (4,750 square feet) is located on the North Campus.
+The facility is located in the middle of the South Campus.

 The Center is available 24/7 to authorized ID badge holders (e.g., UT Southwestern faculty, staff, and students as well as residents and clinical faculty from Children’s Medical Center and Parkland Health & Hospital System).
 Access for nonbadge holders will be available on a limited basis by appointment only.
 To request such access, please complete the Ask Us form.
 The appointments are primarily intended for research assistance or group tours.